Scheme for overseas criminal matters involving the death penalty

 The changes include replacing the serious overseas criminal matters scheme with the scheme for overseas criminal matters involving the death penalty.

 The scheme for overseas criminal matters involving the death penalty excludes cases where a person is facing imprisonment of 20 years or more (such cases were previously included in the serious overseas criminal matters scheme).
-Such a person may be eligible for funding by the Commonwealth under the revised special circumstances scheme.
+Such a person may be eligible for funding by the Commonwealth under the special circumstances scheme.

 Assistance is only available where the accused person is at risk of being punished by the death penalty.